1

 Every bomb makes someone rich.
 Every missile funds a yacht.
 Every war creates a billionaire.

 Disease is profitable too.
 Not curing it, treating it.
-Insulin costs $300 a vial because dead diabetics don’t buy insulin, but cured diabetics don’t either.
+Insulin costs $300 a vial150 because dead diabetics don’t buy insulin, but cured diabetics don’t either.
 So we keep them barely alive.
 It’s good business.

 The people making money from war and disease aren’t evil.
 They just like money.
 You can’t change human nature, but you can create economic systems that make curing people more profitable than killing them.